alan-turing-institute/rds-course/coursebook/modules/m2/2-04-DataSourcesAndFormats.md

 df
 ```

+But this may not work well if your query returns a more complex data structure - in that case it's best to start with the requests library.

-One final note on APIs - bear in mind it's likely the service you're using will limit both the rate of queries you can make, and the amount of data returned per query.
+Bear in mind it's likely the service you're using will limit both the rate of queries you can make, and the amount of data returned per query.
 If you want more data than can be returned by one query, an API will usually provide a way to get the data with multiple queries - this is known as "pagination" (see [this blog post](https://nordicapis.com/everything-you-need-to-know-about-api-pagination/) for example).
 If you're making many queries you may need to limit their rate in your script to avoid breaching the usage rules of the API - a quick way to do that would be to use the [time.sleep](https://realpython.com/python-sleep/#adding-a-python-sleep-call-with-timesleep) function in Python.

 This "public-apis" repository on GitHub maintains a list of open APIs that should be good for learning purposes: https://github.com/public-apis/public-apis.
 The UK government also maintains a list of APIs providing data on many different areas of government & life in the UK: https://www.api.gov.uk/

 TODO: Exercise making another API query, e.g. find 3 words that rhyme with cat (https://api.datamuse.com/words?rel_rhy=cat&max=3)?

 ## Image Data

 Images are commonly represented as a n-dimensional tensor of pixel values.